sbdarijit/sbdarijit/README.md

 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: linkedin - https://www.linkedin.com/in/arijitchoudhury99/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend a lot of time on twitter.
+- ⚡ Fun fact: I spend a lot of time on Hackerrank.